pthatcher/p2p-quic-draft/draft-thatcher-p2p-quic.md

 # Grease bit

-Peers SHOULD enable and use the grease bit.
+Peers SHOULD enable and use the grease bit if only multiplexing ICE and QUIC.
+When multiplexing other protocols that conflict with the grease bit, peers SHOULD NOT use the grease bit.

 # Multipath